romzc/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-Game to learn some basics javascript features.
+Game to learn some basic javascript features.